Posted by MIT Sloan Executive Education - 21 days ago

 Westerman says it’s no surprise, given the complex nature of many organizations, as well as the difficulty of working across silos in companies.
 He adds that to be an effective leader, an executive needs to have vision, engagement, and governance skills, and also be adept at building strong IT/business relationships.
 In addition, they have to deal with legacy issues explains Westerman, who is co-author of Leading Digital: Turning Technology into Business Transformation.

 Posted by MIT Sloan Executive Education - 8 months and 17 days ago

 A recent survey of more than 400 global CEOs revealed that the ability to execute strategy was their #1 challenge.
 Why?
 And what can be done about it?
 MIT Sloan Senior Lecturer and global strategy expert Donald Sull says leaders can improve strategy implementation by translating the complexity of strategy into guidelines that are simple and flexible enough to execute.

-Posted by MIT Sloan Executive Education - 9 months and 9 days ago
+Posted by MIT Sloan Executive Education - 1 year and 1 month and 2 days ago

 Douglas Ready knows a lot about leadership.
 The MIT Sloan Senior Lecturer is considered one of the world’s leading authorities on strategic talent management and executive development and has been named multiple times to Thinkers50, the premier ranking of the world’s top thought leaders.
 Ready, who is also Founder and CEO of the International Consortium for Executive Development Research, is a prolific writer on enterprise leadership and implementing strategic and cultural change; his articles have set the agenda for talent, leadership, and strategic change over the last two decades.
 And he is an active advisor to CEOs and top executive teams around the world.